LGBTQ+ Healthcare Fellowship Program 2024 – 2025

 This is a career-development position with a junior academic appointment as a Clinical Instructor with the UCLA David Geffen School of Medicine.
 The fellowship is designed to train physicians to become outstanding academic leaders, clinicians, and teachers within the new field of LGBTQ+ medicine.
 In as such, the fellow will also have the opportunity to further enhance his/her/their leadership and teaching skills by working directly with medical students and/or residents.
 Based on the fellow's interests and under the guidance of core faculty, the fellow will also design and create a community outreach project tailored to improving the lives and health of the LGBTQ+ community.
 In addition, the fellowship will include a research or quality-improvement component with a trajectory toward dissemination.

-Successful applicants are physician MDs and DOs with a strong interest in caring for LGBTQ+ communities and have completed or will be completing their U.S. residency program by June 30, 2023 in Internal Medicine, Family Medicine, or Internal Medicine/Pediatrics combined specialties.
-Currently, we are not offering rotational or shadowing experiences and are not accepting applications from OBGYN, psychiatric, or surgical specialties at this time.
+Successful applicants are physician MDs and DOs with a strong interest in caring for LGBTQ+ communities and have completed or will be completing their U.S. residency program by June 30, 2024 in Internal Medicine, Family Medicine, or Internal Medicine/Pediatrics combined specialties.
+Applications from OBGYN, psychiatric or surgical specialties are not accepted at this time.
+The program is unable to sponsor visas or offer opportunities for rotations or shadowing experiences for residents or other learners.
 Applicants to the LGBTQ+ fellowship program should have a passion for leadership, teaching, research, and a motivation to expand the current field of LGBTQ+ health.

 Apply for the UCLA LGBTQ+ Fellowship

-Due Date: 10/29/2022.
+Due Date: 10/21/2023.
 All letters of support and application materials must be received no later than this date.
+Earlier applications are encouraged as interview invitations will be offered on a rolling basis.